contagon/handbook/handbook/29-meetings-in-the-church.md

 Purpose

-Counsel together about the work of salvation and exaltation in the stake.
+Counsel together about the work of salvation and exaltation in the stake (see [1.2](1-work-of-salvation-and-exaltation.md#12-the-work-of-salvation-and-exaltation)).

 Participants